Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 Always warm up before you engage in endurance or strength training.
 As a rule of thumb, you should spend at least 10 minutes warming up with gentle stretches.
 Work slowly and gradually during your warm-up: don’t overdo it.
 If possible, you should engage in endurance exercises 3 days a week.
 You can do your endurance workout every other day for at least 10 minutes, with the goal of working up to 30 minutes.
 Remember to cool down at the end of each endurance session.
 For example, walk slowly until your heart rate and breathing have returned to the normal range.

 Combine endurance with strength training and range of motion exercises, including stretching.
-Maintaining range of motion is especially important for patients with RA so youshould do some stretching every day.
+Maintaining range of motion is especially important for patients with RA so incorporate stretching into every day.
 Be sure to stretch a little before your endurance exercise and as you cool down.
 Try doing your strength training every other day, on the days you don’t do endurance training.
 Make sure to leave one day a week free for recovery.

 There are a number of exercise options for individuals with RA who are not mobile, who have certain disabilities, or who just can’t get to the gym.

 If you struggle with significant joint disability, water-based exercises are a good option, even better when you have access to a pool and organized classes led by an instructor who understands the needs of people with RA.

 Other options include exercises that you can do in a chair, at your desk, in your bed, or while you are standing.
 We describe a small sample of these exercises below, but your PT or OT, or your doctor or nurse, will be able to show you many more of these kinds of exercises.